where nature connection is a way of life

 We envision being part of a healthy, vibrant land and community in which people can play an active and positive role as caretakers of wherever we call home.
 Recognizing that our relationship with the natural world is ancient, we are committed to learning and sharing agrarian and ancestral skills that help us maintain and support a beautiful and resilient landscape.

-At our core is nature connection - in our own lives, and supporting others through experiential learning, workshops, events, camps and through our grazing herd.
+At our core is nature connection, and a deep loyalty to eating food from this place - we strive for this in our own lives, and bysupporting others through experiential learning, workshops, events, camps and through our grazing herd.

 Learn